 Work resumed on the Visual Model when we received our second NEH Digital Humanities grant in 2015.
 Graduate students in NC State’s College of Design who have worked on the Visual Model since then include Grey Isley, Eli Simaan, Scott Needham, Andrew McCall, Cameron Westbrook, Smith Marks, Austin Corriher, and Caroline Cox.

-For the current stage of the website, Austin Corriher is in charge of rendering the images for use on the website.
-Caroline Cox is responsible for the fly-around video.
+For the current stage of the website, Austin Corriher rendered the images for use on the website.
+Caroline Cox created the fly-around video.

 Grey Isley has had a special role in the Cathedral Project.
 After working extensively on the Visual Model while a student in NC State’s Masters in Architecture program and taking a few years off, Grey resumed work on the Project as a student in NC State’s PhD program in Design.
-Grey has taken full responsibility for developing the Virtual Reality installation of the Project, about which there is more information elsewhere on this site.
+Grey also created the first draft of the Virtual Reality installation of the Project, about which there is more information elsewhere on this site.

 Invaluable to this project from the beginning has been the involvement of the distinguished architectural historian John Schofield, long-time archaeologist at St Paul’s Cathedral, author of St Paul’s Cathedral Before Wren (2011) and a host of other books and articles on the official and domestic architecture of medieval and early modern London.